-With good social media schedulers ( I use Buffer, Hootsuite and JustReTweet) you can keep your social media active even while you sleep, which is quite important if you have followers across every time zone!
+With good social media schedulers ( I use these FREE ones) you can keep your social media active even while you sleep, which is quite important if you have followers across every time zone!

 Any questions?
 Ask in the comments, or shoot me an email.
 I’m always happy to hear from you.
 Still wondering whether to sign up for your free goodies and super generous discount?
 I’ll make it easy for you.
 Here’s the sign-up form.